georgepaterson/jquery-plugin/README.md

 Demonstration jQuery plugin showing how to structure a plugin with public functions for unit testing.

+The plugin is a simple dialog plugin that will hide/show predefined dialog HTML using CSS and JavaScript.
+The plugin may also be destroyed, removing all trace of the plugin from the DOM.

 _Dialog plugin is only designed as a demonstration not for production._

 ## Getting started